JimLin0406/Enose-on-ESP32/README.md

 # ESP32-S3 Enose Sensor Data Acquisition and Display
 This project is designed for the ESP32-S2 microcontroller, utilizing I2C communication to interface with multiple sensors and displaying real-time data on an LCD screen using LVGL.

-For the NCKU WTMH Laboratory's E-nose Device Mobilization Development Project (original project reference: https://github.com/JimLin0406/E-nose-GUI-MEMS-version/tree/main)
+For the NCKU WTMH Lab's E-nose device mobilization development project (original project reference: https://github.com/JimLin0406/E-nose-GUI-MEMS-version/tree/main)

 ## Graphic User Interface